 And guess which America the media and punditry sympathizes with?

-For example, a restaurant which has been open since the late 1820s (no, that isn’t a typo) will soon be closing in Boston because of mandatory minimum wage hikes that will make it harder for them to compete.
-There is no media, social or otherwise, outcry for the looming financial harm to their employees.
+For example, a Boston restaurant which has been open since the late 1820s (no, that isn’t a typo) will soon be closing because of mandatory minimum wage hikes that will make it harder for them to compete.
+There is scant media, social or otherwise, outcry for the looming financial harm to their employees.

 Michael Weinstein, CEO of Ark Restaurant Group, which owns and operates Durgin-Park, this week said the restaurant will close on Jan.
 12 because fewer customers are coming through the doors and costs have risen.
 Manager Kenneth Thimothee said the state’s new minimum hourly wage, which rose from $3.75 to $4.35 for tipped workers and from $11 to $12 for other employees, is partially to blame.
 And Durgin-Park will not be the only high-profile restaurant that will close this year, said Bob Luz, president and CEO of the Massachusetts Restaurant Association.